jrean/laravel-user-verification/README.md

 ## Middleware

 ### Default middleware

-This package ships with an optional middleware which throws a `UserNotVerifiedException`.
+This package ships with an optional middleware throwing a `UserNotVerifiedException`.
 You can setup the desired behaviour, for example a redirect to a specific page, in the `app\Exceptions\Handler.php`.
 Please refer to the [Laravel Documentation](https://laravel.com/docs/master/errors#the-exception-handler) to learn more about how to work with the exception handler.

-To register the default middleware add the following to the `$routeMiddleware` array within the `app/Kernal.php` file:
+To register the default middleware add the following to the `$routeMiddleware` array within the `app/Http/Kernel.php` file:

 ```php
 protected $routeMiddleware = [